 1. Describe (including a numerical estimate) the potential respondent universe and any sampling or other respondent selection methods to be used.
 Data on the number of entities (e.g., establishments, State and local government units, households, or persons) in the universe covered by the collection and in the corresponding sample are to be provided in tabular form for the universe as a whole and for each of the strata in the proposed sample.
 Indicate expected response rates for the collection as a whole.
 If the collection had been conducted previously, include the actual response rate achieved during the last collection.

+This survey is not designed as a population sampling survey.
+It will not use sampling or other statistical methods to draw conclusions about a larger universe of potential respondents based on the responses of a subset of that universe.

 Information will be collected from government and industry aviation stakeholders, along with impersonal data characterizing the respondents’ organization’s aviation responsibilities.
 Respondents will be asked to characterize their organizations’ current and future safety concerns within a causal taxonomy that will be provided.
 Respondents will also be asked to characterize whether and to what extent the strategies in the National Aviation Strategic Safety Plan will address their current and future concerns.

 This survey will be sent to a broad aviation stakeholder community, including federal government departments and agencies, national and international safety teams (commercial, helicopter, and general aviation), commercial airlines (including regional carriers), industry associations, large aircraft manufactures and maintainers, general aviation manufacturers and operators, and avionics manufacturers.